jadeharris737/hangman/README.md

 # hangman
-Project of Year 11 (2020) Software Design and Development HSC course.
+Project completed during the Year 11 (2020) Software Design and Development HSC course.
 C# Winforms and Adobe Photoshop Hangman.
 Experimented with .gif generated with Photoshop's timeframe feature to create an immersive and unique hangman experience.

 # startup
 Upload files into Visual Studio 2019.
 The .vs file should generate appropriately.